-I am an associate professor in education economics, and acting head of department at the Faculty of Science and Engineering (FSE), Maastricht University.
+I am an associate professor in education economics at the School of Business and Economics (SBE), Maastricht University.

 My main research interests are in education economics and labour economics and inequality.
 I have done quite some work on the effectiveness of ICT-tools in education, parental involvement in education, efficiency of education, and the effectiveness of education and labour market policies.